orgua/PCB_design_optimizations/fine_pitch_components.rst

 -----------

 #. default solder mask expansion
-	- solder mask is more efficient in avoiding shorts than the bare substrate
+	- solder mask between pads is more efficient in avoiding shorts than the bare substrate
 	- expansion: means the mask opening around a pad is larger than the copper itself (for positive values)
 	- manufacturers like betalayout or eurocircuits demand an expansion of ~ .1 mm to compensate for layer-offsets during manufacturing
-	- offsets became very rare though, so defaulting to .04 - .06 mm is often fine (PCB Constraint)
+	- (big) offsets became very rare though, so defaulting to .04 - .06 mm is often fine (PCB Constraint)
 	- in special cases like .35mm-pitched components it helps to go as low as .01 mm to meet the minimal gap between narrow pad (see mask sliver next)

 #. minimum solder mask sliver (width of mask bridge between pads)
 	- larger gaps help to avoid shorting the solder paste during reflow
 	- enforcing a minimum gap of (at least) .2 mm between pads (PCB Constraint) even for .35mm-pitched components helps to avoid solder paste shorts during reflow
 	- it's beneficial for fine pitched components to reduce the mask expansion to widen the gap
 	- it would also be possible to set the expansion to negative values (narrower solder mask with reference to copper)

+Note: some manufacturers are manipulating the mask layer before production.
+Eurocircuits seems to enforce a ~0.04 mm mask expansion.
+It is also the measured offset-error.
+Minimum bridge between pads seems to be ~ 0.2 mm, but after the enforcement.

 Paste Mask
 ----------